ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

 ckb-next requires Qt5, libudev, zlib, gcc, g++, and glibc.

-* Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev`
+* Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev libpulse-dev`
-* Fedora: `sudo dnf install zlib-devel qt5-qtbase-devel libgudev-devel libappindicator-devel systemd-devel gcc-c++`
+* Fedora: `sudo dnf install zlib-devel qt5-qtbase-devel libgudev-devel libappindicator-devel systemd-devel gcc-c++ libpulse-devel`
-* Arch: `sudo pacman -S base-devel qt5-base zlib`
+* Arch: `sudo pacman -S base-devel qt5-base zlib libpulse`
 * Other distros: Look for `qt5` or `libqt5*-devel`

 Note: If you build your own kernels, ckb-next requires the `uinput` flag to be enabled.
 It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
 If you don't know what this means, you can ignore this.